Changissnz/seqbuild/face/sample_script/commlang_guide.md

 of which have number of elements equal to the chain length.
 Measures
 of interest are minumum and maximum values.
 Mean and variance are
 calculated from the (minumum,maximum) of every chunk.
 Chain test also
-observes the changes in factor frequency between each chunk.
-These changes
+observes the changes in factor frequency between every contiguous pair
-are, in their primary representation, are maps of (factor,frequency)
+of chunks.
+These changes are, in their primary representation, maps of
-differences.
+(factor,frequency) differences.
 These maps are reduced to single floats.
-Mean and variance
-are finally calculated for these floats.
-The output from this test is a
+Mean and variance are finally calculated for these floats.
+The output from
-4 x 2 matrix of the values described.
-Similar to `qualtest`, the secondary
+this test is a 4 x 2 matrix of the values described.
+Similar to `qualtest`,
-use case of `chaintest` is a comparative test between two generators, such
+the secondary use case of `chaintest` is a comparative test between two
-that the output is the difference between their associated 4 x 2 matrices.
+generators, such that the output is the difference between their associated
+4 x 2 matrices.

 -----------------------------------------------------------------